Dog Psychology, Behaviour & Training

 TALKDOG

 We understand that finding the right training methods for your dog can be a confusing and overwhelming task, particularly when there are so many conflicting opinions online.
 Unfortunately, some trainers and behaviourists still use outdated and harmful pack leader methods that can negatively impact your dog's emotional and mental well-being.
 It's important to note that just because someone has a large social media following or positive reviews, it doesn't necessarily make them the best choice for your dog.
-In fact, most of what we might find on TV or online is outdated theories and the methods can be more harmful to your dog's psychology because they prevent your dog from expressing themselves and hinder their ability to communicate their needs effectively.
+In fact, most of what we might find on TV or online is outdated theories regarding canine behaviour.
+The methods can harm your dog's psychology more because they prevent your dog from expressing themselves and hinder their ability to communicate their needs effectively.

 How does your dog ask you a question?

-Help to understand the current UK legislation regarding dog behaviour, both inside and outside of the home is offered at the bottom of this page.
+Help to understand what the UK law says you as a dog owner/parent should know, is offered at the bottom of this page.

 Understanding Common Behaviours